Australian flag debate: Southern Cross

-The Southern Cross is thought to represent Australia's position in the Southern Hemisphere (see Southern Cross Flag).
+The Southern Cross is thought to represent Australia's position in the Southern Hemisphere (see Southern Cross flag).
 It has been used as a symbol of Australia since in the 1820s when there were crown colonies of the British Empire in Australia.
 The National Colonial Flag for Australia was the first such concept to depict the Southern Cross.

 Some claim that the Southern Cross is not explicitly Australian but could represent any nation in the Southern Hemisphere.
 As well as the Australian flag, it also already appears on the flags of Brazil, Papua New Guinea, Samoa, New Zealand and the Mercosur trade bloc.

-Progress of the debate
+History

 When the winning entry to the 1901 Federal Flag Design Competition was announced the initial reception was mixed.
 The then-republican magazine The Bulletin labelled it: